-One of the greatest gifts I have been blessed with is to live quite an adventurous life, or so I think.
-It all started early on, surrounded by like minded people who definitely helped cultivate my explorative nature and an innate curiosity of the world we live in; believing that there is always somewhere new to explore.
+One of the greatest gifts I have been blessed and privelaged with is to live quite an adventurous life.
+It all started early on, surrounded by like minded people who definitely helped cultivate my explorative nature and an innate curiosity of the world we live in.
 My mind is overwhelmingly full of memories and lessons that shaped my life and passions for years to come from all the trips we took around the U.S including: The Grand Canyon, Yellowstone, Boston, Florida Keys, The Alamo, Washington D.C, New Orleans and so many others, including Mt.
-Rushmore where I almost refused to get out of the car to see it……..to my defense I was 10 and tired.
+Rushmore where I almost refused to get out of the car to see it.
+To my defense I was 10 and tired.

 From there the fire had been lit, the passion flamed, and my heart continued yearning to explore anywhere and everywhere new!
 Once at college, I was truly blessed with the opportunity to spend a semester abroad in Salamanca, Spain; it was one of the most rewarding, life changing experiences of my life.
 Being able to live fully immersed in another culture while soaking up every single ounce of history, language, and beautiful detail of that country that I could was something I will never forget.

 I say all these things not to boast, for each of these experiences and adventures are generous gifts from God, but to give a little back story to my heart and it’s issues, or at least the issues I’m trying to address in this post: neophilia, the love of the new……..the novel with the mile long list of the rest of them is for another time.